m-j-tilley/prLSTM/README.md

 At init the parallel and recurrent versions are ~ the same.

 With the motivation that you can start off training in parallel, add back the nonlinearity through the prior state dependence, then train with BPTT.

-(TBD if that's at all useful).
+(TBD if this is at all useful, but the idea is that the non-linear recurrent version is possibly more expressive, but difficult to train.
+But the parallel training could rapidly train, and give BPTT a head-start).

 ## Install